MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 groupings, and complex multi-way joins.

 [CH-benCHmark](https://db.in.tum.de/research/projects/CHbenCHmark/?lang=en)
-brings together the a TPC-C-like dataset, with TPC-H's analytical queries.
+brings together a TPC-C-like dataset with TPC-H's analytical queries.
 This is a great approximation for how many businesses perform OLAP queries over OLTP data.

 ### Database (MySQL)

-This demo relies on MySQL, which is a stable, well supported platform with good performance.
+This demo relies on MySQL, which is a stable, well-supported platform with good performance.

 ### Change Data Capture & Streaming (Debezium & Kafka)